xareni-galindo/NAPH-Napari-Anotation-Helper-/README.md

 Napari Annotation Helper, or NAHP is a Python-developed Napari plugin using magicgui (Magicgui, 2020) and pyqt5 (Riverbank Computing, n.d.)
 Python packages.
 NAHP’s objective is to assist users in performing annotation faster and more easily by providing a set of functions that will help them avoid annotation errors, object-label mismatch, label repetition, and confusion when tracking the labels added to an image.

 NAHP uses 2D segmented image stacks (preferably with instance labels) as input to generate 3D annotations.
-As this 2D segmentation step is not incorporated into NAHP, users are free to use any segmentation method they want as a starting point.
+As this stage of the project, the 2D segmentation step is not incorporated into NAHP, users are free to use any segmentation method they want as a starting point.
 Typically, I used my trained StarDist 2D[1] model to get these 2D segmented image stacks.

 NAHP consists of three main sections: labels layer features, functions to facilitate annotation, and annotation helper extra functions.